P1xt/p1xt-guides/speedrun-practice/algorithms.md

-# Algorithms - Speedrun / Practice
+# Algorithms and Data Structures - Speedrun / Practice

 ## Notes
 The following is a list of practice problems for studying algorithms and data structures.